 Most major insurers sell policies that last for at least six months or a year.
 But what if you only need auto insurance for a short time?
-Your first thought might be a temporary car insurance policy.
+Your first thought might be a temporary plan.

-Insurance companies don’t offer temporary car insurance for short-term coverage, however.
+Insurers don’t offer temporary car insurance for short-term coverage, however.
 And providers won’t sell policies under six months.
-Though you can’t go out and buy temporary insurance policies, there are other options out there.
+Though you can’t go out and buy temporary policies, there are other options out there.

-First, there really is no such thing as a temporary car insurance policy.
-At least not from a major auto insurance company.
-None of them offer a specific short-term auto insurance that you can add to your policy.
+First, there is no such thing as a temporary policy.
+No insurer offers specific short-term auto insurance that you can add to your policy.
 Some companies may claim to sell temporary policies, but it really doesn’t exist.
 No reputable insurers sell policies that last for less than six months.

-But you can still purchase car insurance for a short period if you get creative.
+But you can still purchase coverage for a short period if you get creative.
 For instance, a common strategy is to buy a six-month policy and cancel after you’re done with it.
-You might also consider a pay-per-mile insurance policy if you don’t plan on doing much driving.
+You might also consider a pay-per-mile policy if you don’t plan on doing much driving.

 Non-Owner Auto Insurance

-Another option is non-owner insurance.
-Non-owner is a type of policy that provides liability coverage for those who don’t own a car or don’t drive all that much.
+Another option is a non-owner policy.
+This provides liability coverage for those who don’t own a car or don’t drive all that much.
 It covers bodily injury and property damage to other drivers or vehicles.
 However, it won’t cover any injuries or damages to your car if it gets into an accident.
 You can borrow someone’s car once or twice and still have coverage.
 But non-owner may be a better choice if you drive more than that.